 Where to Find Link Exchanges

-If you want to use link exchanges as a part of your online marketing strategy, there are several places you can find them.
+If you want to use reciprocal links as a part of your online marketing strategy, there are several places you can find them.

 Private link building groups (i.e., communication channels where everyone conducts outreach and link swaps) are a great place to start.
 As you employ other link building tactics like guest posting, content marketing, and broken link building, you’ll naturally find potential link partners in your industry.